cstudio7/react-native-app/README.md

 | ----------- | --------------------------------------------------------------------------------- |
 | **iOS**     | Press Cmd+R to reload, Cmd+D or shake for dev.                                    |
 | **Android** | Double tap R on your keyboard to reload, shake or press menu button for dev menu. |

+## Application design

+src/
+├── components/
+├── constants/
+├── containers/
+├── modules/
+├── navigation/
+├── redux/
+├── screens/
+App.js

+**components**

+Mainly pure components (no internal state).
+Only imports npm, 'modules', or 'components'.
+No importing from 'redux'.
+Probably quite a few components with props that are callbacks, e.g., onPressPlay, which the containers will provide.

+**constants**

+This is where we keep our constants like colors.
+Reducers related constants we keep in 'redux' folder.

+**containers**

+They glue together UI (components) and data (redux).
+They might also define a few layout styles.

+**modules**

+This is where we keep our modules.
+Examples: error handling logic, image processing and resizing, timers, http client, dom utilities.

+**navigation**

+Maps routes to screens.

+**redux**

+All state is managed here, and all means of accessing and modifying state are controlled here.
+It only imports from 'modules'.
+"Action creators" are used to trigger changes to the state (which may initiate app re-renders).

+**screens**

+Top-level components the router delegates rendering to.
+They combine thins like 'containers' (like nav bar + profile), analytics.

+**App.js**

+Glues together things like 'React.render', the router, routes.js, redux store